GaelVaroquaux/sklearn_ensae_course/README.md

-ENSAE course on machine learning with scikit-learn
+Course on machine learning with scikit-learn
 =============================================================================================

 This repository contains files and other info associated with a three